 The vinyl signage was a challenge to apply, with very fine detail and 3 sections to align.

-We were looking for a way to create interactions in the natural spaces of the building, on the walls, in the windows, and to avoid the “kiosk” interface as much as possible.
-By choosing the QR, we elected to leverage the user’s smartphone as the main user interface for the installation.
+We were looking for a way to create interactions in the natural spaces of the building, on the walls, in the windows, and to avoid a “kiosk” interface as much as possible.
+By choosing the QR code, we used the visitor’s smartphone as the primary interface for the installation.

 Team: Paolo Catalla, Jennifer Barrett, Amanda Matzenbach